ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 Initially it was in the form of small tools and gradually evolved with us, it evolved into a complex ones.
 World of machine fascinated us and we devoted ourselves to the machines of their working.
 Day by day our need to solve problem and its complexity increased, simultaneously need for more powerful and intelligent machine increased.
 We as a civilization, extended our relationship with machine by introducing language to speak with them.
 Machines started understand our instructions with language we decided to communicate with them, thus Software came into existence.

-We started solving real world problems and at times break our backs to make the machine understand it.
+We started solving real world problems and at times break our backs to make the machine understand our request.

-Those problems, needed real world thoughts and solutions.
+Problems, needed real world thoughts and solutions.
 Real world is full of objects and their solutions is also related with it.
 Communicating the real world issue to machine was a complex thing to do, out entirely depends on how well we describe issue to machine.

 Problems around us, where big and very much from the real world!!!

 Bigger problems, we can achive it by braking down the problem and take a step by step approach towards solution.
 First form of break down happened in the form of Procedure (function).

 Problems were boken down into smaller ones and started resolving one by one.
 These `procedure` have specific, defined input and provide output in defined format.
+Extended the break down to the level of Modules, one Modules for one operation and gradually they helped in reuse of code.
+Modules were written for each type of requirement and started calling them as function calls.

 More and more `procedure` (functions) where created, solutions became complicated and hard to maintain.
 Functions, sub functions, sub sub functions....more over not representing real world entities.

 ```
 Funtions have following problem :